barrysteyn/node-scrypt/Readme.md

 #### What Platforms Are Supported?
 This module supports most posix platforms.
 It has been tested on the following platforms: **Linux**, **MAC OS** and **SmartOS** (so its ready for Joyent Cloud).
 This includes FreeBSD, OpenBSD, SunOS etc.
 #### What About Windows?
-Windows support is not native to Scrypt, but it does work when using cygwin.
+Windows support is not native to scrypt, but it does work when using cygwin.
 With this in mind, I will be updating this module to work on Windows with a prerequisite of cygwin.
 ### Scrypt
 ####Why Use Scrypt?